science-en-poche/yelandur/API.md

 ### About resources

 All resources have public and private fields.
 Querying a resource will default to showing you only the public fields, as if you were not logged in.
-Adding an `access=private` uri argument will restrict the results to items to which you have full access, showing both public and private data for those.
+Adding an `access=private` URI argument will restrict the results to items to which you have full access, showing both public and private data for those.

 ### Auth